 One of the biggest challenges business fleets face is keeping things running smoothly despite driver turnover.
 Especially in the trucking industry, your management team must prepare for fluctuations in staff.
 Research shows that nearly one-third of new drivers will quit in 90 days, and half within the first six months of joining a new company.
-Preparing for this inevitability will help reduce stress and secure your fleet despite driver turnover!
+Preparing for this inevitability will help minimize stress, reduce driver turnover and its impact on your fleet.

 Another way to boost employee engagement and reduce driver turnover is to provide mentorships for new drivers.
 Ask your current employees if anyone is willing to become a trainer and show new hires the ropes.
 An enthusiastic and supportive mentor can make the difference between hires quitting in six months or staying around for years.
 Having someone to talk to on the team can also help new hires avoid common mistakes, ask for clarification, and quickly learn the ropes at your business.

 If it becomes clear that an employee is not pulling their weight, you need to address it for the good of your team.
 An employee that is clearly doing less work or causing problems is bad for morale, and your whole fleet may feel like their hard work is being devalued.